cheeseller/Coursework_Dog_Breeds_KT/README.md

 1. **Probabilities**: Compute the probabilities of the query sequence matching different sequences in the database, and calculate p-values to assess the significance of the matches.
 2. **Phylogenetic Tree**: Construct a reconstructed phylogeny based on the sequence alignment results, showing how the sequences are related.

+# c.
+The following modules will be used and need to be installed  via the terminal using the pip install command, copy and paste the following command on terminal:
+pip install biopython pandas matplotlib seaborn networkx numpy openpyxl

+Specifically for the sequence allignment we will use SeqIO,  pairwise2

-# c.	approach and logic used for providing the required output
+# d.	approach and logic used for providing the required output

 ## Approach and Logic summary:
 The program will follow these steps to derive the solution: